yumetodo/MPUtl/README.md

 ## Participation
 * Every participant will be granted "member" right
 * Any individual welcomes, as long as you reads and writes simple English
 * Language: make sure you read and write comprehensible English!
-Writing is CJK, Spanish, Russian... you have to pray me and other participants can read!
+Writing in CJK, Spanish, Russian... you have to pray me and other participants can read!(Though personally I can read Chinese and Japanese)

 ## Spec and coding practice
 * Main language: C++11 (C++14 syntax is on hold until major compilers all support it)